shridhar-tl/js-report-builder/README.md

         },

         commonFunctions: {
-            // Pass in the all the common functions which would be required by the end user
+            // Pass in all the common functions which would be required by the end user
             getMyProfileInfo: {
                 helpText:"This function will return profile info.",
                 value: function () { return profileInfo; }
             },
         },
-        customFunctions: false, // Pass it as false if you done want the end user to write their own functions
+        customFunctions: false, // Pass it as false if you dont want the end user to write their own functions

-        // Pass list of sub reports available for the users
+        // Pass list of sub reports available for the users.
+		// This list would be basically the collection of all the reports saved by the user so that they can add some existing report as sub report to current report.
         subReports: [
             {id:1, name:"My sub report 1"},
             {id:2, name:"My sub report 2"}
         ],
+		// When the user tries to generate report (having some report), this callback would be triggered to get the definition of sub report.
         resolveReportDefinition: (reportId) => {
             return Promise.resolve(getReportDefinition(reportId));
         }